 The course is accredited by the Association of Accounting Technicians (AAT), the UK’s largest professional body for accounting technicians, so it’s internationally recognised and sought-after by employers.

 It's highly flexible, so you can set your own timetable and study at your own pace.
 You can get started right away with a small deposit, and pay the rest with an interest-free payment plan.

 Plus, you’ll be supported throughout your studies by your professional AAT tutor and our excellent student support team.

-The AAT Foundation Certificate in Accounting (AQ2016 Syllabus) is worth 34 UCAS credits.
-It sits on the Qualifications and Credit Framework at Level 2, or Level 5 in the Scottish system.
+The AAT Foundation Certificate in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 2, or Level 5 in the Scottish system.

 This qualification has a Total Qualification Time (TQT) value of 340 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.

 The course consists of five separate units.
 They are: